 Ultimately, human intelligence is still required to manage data, manage AI applications, and make the final call on financial and operational decisions.

-The Top 10 Use Cases of AI in ERP
+The Top 10 Use Cases of AI-Powered Software in ERP Systems

 1. Analyzing ERP financial reports to identify irregularities in data entries or unusual transactions.